sandipmondal08/decimal-to-binary/README.md

 # decimal-to-binary
-It converts a decimal number to binary.
+It converts a decimal number to binary number.